 A-Scan for eye is a very important diagnositc tool used in ophthalmology.
 It is used for lens power calculation before cataract surgery and is performed in all patients undergoing this surgery at Eye Solutions in Mumbai.
 A-scan ultrasound biometry, commonly referred to as an A-scan, is a diagnostic test used by ophthalmologists.
 It provides data on the eye length for the calculation of intraocular lens power.
 A scan full form is Amplitude scan.

 When cataract surgery is performed, the natural lens in the eye is removed and replaced with an artificial lens (IOL).
 Regardless of the type of lens used, Standard IOLs or Premium IOLs, measurements of the eye are needed before surgery.
 Here, most patients ask us which is the best lens and more can be read about that.

-Different machines can throw out different kind of reports.
+Different machines can throw out different kinds of A scan reports.
 However, what these machines calculate remains the same.
-Here is a copy of one of our reports.
+Here is a copy of an A scan report.
 The section on the top shows the various measurements.

-Then this information is fed into a formula to calculate the lens power.
+This information is then fed into a formula to calculate the lens power.
 Every hospital has their lens choices that they commonly use.
 Each lens has what is known as an A contstant.
 This A constant is entered in that formula and based on the A constants that have been entered in the machine the report shows various lens options and their powers.
 In this report you will see calculations for Monofocal lenses of different companies.
 The top right is for Technis IOL.
-This same chart is used for the Eyhance lens and the Technis multifocal lens.
+This same chart is used for the Eyhance lens and the Technis multifocal lens and Synergy Lens.

 Usually a good A Scan machine or what is known as a Biometer is enough.
 However, there can be certain situations where we may perform an additional test.
 These additional tests can be performed if your cornea is highly curved or has astigmatism.
 These tests could be Corneal Topography or Aberrometry.
 These tests measure the corneal surface and corneal thickness.
 The results of these tests aid in determining the lens power along with the findings of the scan.

 No. All you have to do is place your chin on the chin rest of the instrument and a picture is taken which takes less than 10 seconds per eye.
 Sometimes the eye is numbed with eye drops and the probe is used to touch the eyes.
 Because of the numbing eye drops one does not feel anything.